-Internationally acclaimed cricket legend Yuvraj Singh, who is also a cancer survivor, inaugurated a Sports Complex named “Yuvraj Stadium” in Shoolini University campus on October 3.
-Yuvraj, who was given a warm welcome by the faculty and students on his arrival, was in the campus to encourage the students who had been working for his NGO, YouWeCan.
+Internationally acclaimed cricket legend Yuvraj Singh, who is also a cancer survivor, inaugurated a Sports Stadium named “Yuvraj Stadium” on the Shoolini University campus on October 3.
+Yuvraj, who was given a warm welcome by the faculty and students on his arrival, was on the campus to encourage the students who had been working for his NGO, YouWeCan.

 The NGO works for the welfare of cancer survivors and helps out those in need.
-For the last three years the students of Shoolini University have been part of YouWeCan social project which is involved in detection and treatment of cancer.
-The students have been holding awareness drives and organising detection camps supported by doc tors in different areas of Himachal Pradesh.
+For the last three years, the students of Shoolini University have been part of YouWeCan social project which is involved in the detection and treatment of cancer.
+The students have been holding awareness drives and organising detection camps supported by doctors in different areas of Himachal Pradesh.

 In March 2012, Yuvraj was discharged from hospital after completing the third and final cycle of chemotherapy and returned to India and finally staged a remarkable comeback into the Indian national team.
 The same year he set up the YouWeCan Foundation, a non-profitable organisation.